- The Amazon River flows through Brazil, Colombia, and Peru but has a river basin that reaches into Ecuador, Bolivia, and Venezuela.

 What is the Deepest Point in the Amazon River?

-The deepest point in the Amazon River is 330ft deep.
-This occurs in the lowermost section of the amazon where the depth of the water drops significantly compared to the upper reaches of the river.
+The deepest point in the Amazon River is 328 feet deep.
+This occurs in the lowermost section of the Amazon where the depth of the water drops significantly compared to the upper reaches of the river.

 Due to the great depth of the river, many parts of it are navigable by ships.
 However, it becomes more difficult to travel up the waterway in ships past Iquitos, Peru.
 Part of the reason that so many sections of the river are navigable by boat is that the river has no meaningful bridges crossing it.

-However, a relatively small portion of the river is actually 330ft deep.
+However, a relatively small portion of the river is actually 330 feet deep.
 Most of the river is much shallower as you will soon see.

 What is the Average Depth of the Amazon River?